atomtables/AtomChatJBS/README.md

 Though AtomChat is in the name of this app, this app is separate from AtomChat.
 AtomChat is a unified server with indivdual client apps that connects with atom-stack, whereas AtomChatJBS runs on Javascript, is the Bare Minimum, and is a Server and Client combination.

 AtomChatJBS was mainly made to be self-hosted on a computer and for everyone to connect to that IP (for example, server and one of the users is on 10.12.34.5).
-However, it can be hosted on any platform, such as Glitch, Heroku, or Github Pages.
+However, it can be hosted on any platform, such as Glitch, Heroku, or ~~Github Pages~~ (no static hosting).

 ### Features so far:
 - [X] Messaging